28:20.32 Respiratory and CNS Stimulants

 pH Effects

-Doxapram hydrochloride in solution became turbid when the pH was adjusted from 3.8 to 5.7 with 0.1 N sodium hydroxide.1177 When the pH was adjusted down to 1.9 with 0.1 N hydrochloric acid, no visible change occurred to the clear solution.1177 The drug is stated to be incompatible with alkaline drugs.3220
+Doxapram hydrochloride in solution became turbid when the pH was adjusted from 3.8 to 5.7 with 0.1 N sodium hydroxide.1177 When the pH was adjusted down to 1.9 with 0.1 N hydrochloric acid, no visible change occurred to the clear solution.1177 The drug is stated to be incompatible with alkaline solutions.3220

 At pH 2.5 to 6.5, doxapram hydrochloride remained chemically stable for 24 hours.1177 At pH 7.5 and above, a 10 to 15% doxapram hydrochloride loss occurred in about 6 hours.1177